Individual Leadership Award

 - Review the general eligibility requirements and the specific evaluation criteria for the Individual Leadership Award category specified below.

-Please Note: If applying for an award in more than one category, submissions must be made separately for each.
-An individual may not reapply for this award category in which if he/she has won in the past two years (e.g., an individual who won in this category in 2016 may not reapply for the same category until the 2019 awards, however, s/he can apply in another category if meeting the eligibility requirements for that category).
+PLEASE NOTE: If applying for an award in more than one category, submissions must be made separately for each.
+An individual may not reapply for this award category in which if he/she has won in the past two years (e.g., an individual who won in this category in 2018 may not reapply for the same category until the 2021 awards, however, s/he can apply in another category if meeting the eligibility requirements for that category).

 General Eligibility Requirements